real-xinu/xinu-galileo-sdcard/README.md

 # xinu-galileo-sdcard
 Contents of the SD Card in order to successfully boot Xinu from a Galileo

+NOTE: To build the SD Card image, a copy of xboot also needs to be included.

 Portions of this software are covered by the following copyright:

 Copyright (c) 2012, 2015 by Douglas Comer and CRC Press, Inc. All rights reserved.